Research Interests and Projects

 at Cardoon Home

-I heve been participating in the development of
+I have participated in the development of the fREEDA(TM) circuit

-recently in Freeda.
-A patch for fREEDA 1.4 to add the wave transient
+A patch for fREEDA 1.4 to add the wave transient analysis (type:

-analysis (type: .wavetran) functionality, in addition to general bug
+.wavetran) functionality, in addition to general bug fixes and

-fixes and convolution support for the Nport device can be downloaded
+convolution support for the Nport device can be downloaded below.
+The

-below.
-The patched tree was succesfully compiled on Debian squeeze and
+patched tree was succesfully compiled on Debian squeeze and Ubuntu

-Ubuntu (Lucid Lynx) and should compile with any new Linux distribution
+(Lucid Lynx) and should compile with any new Linux distribution (gcc

 The patch can be applied as follows (assuming both files are